-***Graduate students that are interested in a postdoctoral fellowship are encouraged to send their CV directly to Kumaran Ramamurthi (email@example.com)***
+***Graduate students who are interested in a postdoctoral fellowship are encouraged to send their CV directly to Kumaran Ramamurthi (firstname.lastname@example.org)***

 Kumaran Ramamurthi received his Ph.D. in Molecular Biology from the University of California, Los Angeles (UCLA), where he studied the secretion of bacterial virulence proteins.
 After a brief research fellowship at the University of Chicago, he studied subcellular protein localization as a Ruth L. Kirchstein National Research Service Award Postdoctoral Fellow at Harvard University.

 He arrived at the NIH in 2009 as a Tenure Track Investigator and was promoted to Senior Investigator in 2016.
 He currently serves on the Editorial Board of The Journal of Biological Chemistry and Microbiology and Molecular Biology Reviews, and is the Co-Director of the NIH-Johns Hopkins University Graduate Partnership Program.
 He received the National Cancer Institute Director’s Award in 2016.